k-talo/double-press.el/README.md

-# double-type.el
+# double-press.el

 Provides a keyboard operation method corresponding to a mouse double-click, extending Emacs's keybinding capabilities.

 ## Core Concept

-`double-type.el` offers a simple and powerful feature: it allows you to assign two different commands to the **same key**, distinguishing between a single press and a quick double-press (a "double type").
+`double-press.el` offers a simple and powerful feature: it allows you to assign two different commands to the **same key**, distinguishing between a single press and a quick double-press (a "double press").

 This enables you to bind two related actions to a single, easy-to-press key, reducing the need for modifier keys like `Ctrl` or `Alt` and creating a more intuitive and efficient workflow.